All vehicles must be registered on the GGC campus and display a valid GGC parking decal.

 The decision of the Senior Associate Provost for Student Affairs or his/her designee represents the final institutional decision for student parking appeals.

 Faculty, Staff and Visitor Parking Appeals

-The decision of the Vice President for Operations represents the final institutional decision for faculty, staff and visitor parking appeals.
+The decision of the Vice President of Operations or his/her designee represents the final institutional decision for parking appeals.

-Faculty, staff, and students wishing to use one of the stations on campus must first purchase an ECS permit.
-Currently, electric charging stations on campus are considered a shared resource.
-The stations are installed to help supplement ECS permit holders' energy needs when they are away from home.
-Individual ECS permit holders should not expect to have a dedicated space available to them at all times.
+Members of the community wishing to use one of the charging stations on campus must create an account with ChargePoint.
+Electric charging stations on campus are considered a shared resource.
+The stations are installed to help supplement electric vehicle energy needs when they are away from home.
+Individual electric vehicles should not expect to have a dedicated space available to them at all times.

 Campus and Housing Regulations

 Student Code of Conduct and Housing Policies are regulations designed to create a safe and crime-free environment at Georgia Gwinnett College.
 The College is located within the city limits of Lawrenceville and has adopted the city ordinances.
 Campus police will enforce city ordinances through arrest or issuing a citation.
 All approved and published regulations and fines apply to students, faculty and staff.
 Campus police officers have the discretion of issuing a verbal warning, written warning, arrest, city ordinance citations or campus citations.
 Normally, a campus visitor or guest in violation of state law or city ordinances will be arrested or issued an ordinance violation citation.
 All campus regulations and city ordinances are enforced 24 hours a day.